Miketb12/WCCI-virtual-pet-shelter/README.md

 - [ ] Create a visual representation of your pet.

 Rather than using numbers to convey your pet’s status, you could have some sort of visual representation of the pet.
 I.e., instead of printing hunger: 50, you could use smileys or ASCII art to show hunger when hunger >= 50.

+NOTES

+Updated tick() to have better validation and accuracy

+Developed Shelter class to be able to store all pet objects separately according to task specifications, re-did the whole application user interface to have better options and formatting as well

+Also added new instance variables and constructors as asked for VirtualPet